ORTHODONTICS FOR CHILDREN

 - Regulate the width of the upper and lower arches

-HERE ARE A FEW THINGS TO LOOK FOR THAT MAY MEAN YOUR CHILD NEEDS TO SEE AN ORTHODONTIST:
+SIGNS THAT YOUR CHILD NEEDS TO SEE AN ORTHODONTIST:

 - Early or late loss of baby teeth

 - Difficulty chewing or biting food